Interview: How the Trevor Project helps LGBTQ+ youth

-SAN FRANCISCO (KRON) – Kevin Wong of the Trevor Project sat down with KRON4 to talk about how the origination helps LGBTQ+ youth that have suicidal thoughts.
+SAN FRANCISCO (KRON) – Kevin Wong of the Trevor Project sat down with KRON4 to talk about how the organization helps LGBTQ+ youth who have suicidal thoughts.

 The organization recently made national headlines when Carl Nassib, the first openly gay active NFL player, made a $100K donation which the NFL quickly matched.